Alaska: Women’s National Parks Hiking & Multi Sport Adventure | June 20-30, 2024

 - An evening trip to the Sea Life Center will introduce you the ecology of Alaska’s marine life and some of the conservation efforts around Alaska.

 - A 6-hour boat trip into the wild Kenai Fjords to see calving glaciers, whales, sea lions, and marine birds.

-- A thrilling roller coaster ride on whitewater through narrow canyons and over natural steps on the Class IV Six-Mile Creek.
+- A thrilling roller coaster ride on the Nenana River Class III-IV rapids.

 Seward Boat Harbor

 Mt.
 Marathon Jeep trail

 Exit Glacier Rd.